 ·Contact information: e-mail, fax, day & night phone numbers, and home & work addresses.

 Authors are then required to submit a 10-page document describing their project in detail by May 1st.
 This document will describe the entire project including subject selection, complete methodology, proposed timeline, description of instrumentation used, pilot data (if appropriate) and specific questions for the panel to address.
 The panel receives this document by May 15th to prepare feedback for the authors.
 The authors then present a 5-7 minute synopsis of the project during the Symposium and the panel provides constructive feedback for 20 minutes.

 Where do I send my initial proposal?

-Submit proposals via e-mail only to Molly Erickson, Coordinator, New Investigator Research Forum
+Submit proposals via e-mail only to Rita R. Patel, Coordinator, New Investigator Research Forum

 Who do I contact for more information?